t2wan/DSC180A-Checkpoint1/README.md

 ### How to Run the Code

-Assuming you are using a Mac computer and have brew installed already, this should be runnable with either
+Assuming you are using a Mac computer and have (Python3.5 or newer) and  (brew) installed already, this should be runnable with either

 python run.py DBLP.txt